 Improved ergonomics for the computer work environment

-During the infant and toddler years, your child is developing many vision skills, and is learning how to see: how to focus near and far, how to follow objects with both eyes together, and developing 3-D perception (how far away objects are from them).
-Vision leads the desire to learn to crawl, walk, run, and explore.
-Preschoolers continue this process in developing visually guided eye-hand co-ordination, and fine eye-muscle movement skills needed for learning to read.
+During the infant and toddler years, your child is developing many vision skills and is learning how to see: how to focus near and far, how to follow objects with both eyes together, and developing 3-D perception (how far away objects are from them).
+Vision leads to the desire to learn to crawl, walk, run, and explore.
+Preschoolers continue this process in developing visually guided eye-hand coordination, and fine eye-muscle movement skills needed for learning to read.
 Children should have their first full eye exam after age three.

 Signs and Symptoms of Vision Problems in Children

-Short attention span for age
+The short attention span for age

 Poor eye-hand or body co-ordination

 Avoids near activities: puzzles, coloring, games, reading

 Does not like to read, though likes to be read to